EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/parts_list.md

 ## IR Emitters

 ### IR LED kit (recommended)
-If you do not want to source things from multiple places or save money and time on assembly, you can buy an offical LED kit on our store:
+If you do not want to source things from multiple places or save money and time on assembly, you can buy an official LED kit on our store:
 [Pre soldered kit](https://store.eyetrackvr.dev/products/assembled-eyetrackvr-ir-led-kit)
 [Raw component kit](https://store.eyetrackvr.dev/products/eyetrackvr-pcbs-components-kit)